 The Bangkok Declaration un

 Circular Economy and Plastics: A Gap-Analysis in ASEAN Member States.
 Preventing and reducing plastic pollution is about more than waste management.
 This report applies a circular economy perspective to plastics and presents frameworks for addressing related sustainability challenges.
-A shift to a circular economy will require coordinated policy interventions at all stages of the life-cycle of plastics, including: resource extraction and refining, design and manufacture of products, trade and re

 This Comprehensive Programme of Action is aimed at fostering and diversifying mutually advantageous cooperation between the Association of Southeast Asian Nations (ASEAN) and the Russian Federation and implementing the goals and objectives set forth in the Joint Declaration of the Heads of State/Government of the Association of Southeast Asian Nations and the Head of State of the Russian Federation on Progressive and Comprehensive Partnership signed on 13 December 2005 in Kuala Lumpur, Malaysia,